drifter1/compiler/README.md

 Assigning:
 Constant Node of const-type 1 with value 0
 Condition:
-Reference Node of entry i
-Constant Node of const-type 1 with value 10
 Relational Node of operator 1
 Increment:
 Increment Node of entry i being 0 0